cloudcreate-dk/essentials/README.md

 ## Types Jackson

-This library focuses purely on providing https://github.com/FasterXML/jackson serialization and deserialization support for the **types** defined in the Essentials `types` library.
+This library focuses purely on providing [Jackson (FasterXML)](https://github.com/FasterXML/jackson) serialization and deserialization support for the **types** defined in the Essentials `types` library.

 All you need to do is to add the `dk.cloudcreate.essentials.types.EssentialTypesJacksonModule` to your `ObjectMapper` configuration: